kartavkun/arch-osu-wine/README.md

 Additionally, there is a specific tweak in the script that prioritizes the use of the discrete GPU when using gaming laptops with hybrid graphics.
 This is essential for optimal performance and stability during gameplay.

 ## Troubleshooting

+#### osu! files won't open
+osu-handler package for opening osu! files making two instances of osu!.
+You need to change default application to open osu! files to another osu! instance.
+Just right click on osu! file and select "Open with" and choose another osu!, also set other osu! instance as default application for osu! files

 #### Audio is "farting"
 The problem is your PC, is kinda slow, unfortunately, but you can fix it (probably)